guymorita/recommendationRaccoon/README.md

 ## Quickstart

 Raccoon keeps track of the ratings and recommendations from your users.
-It does not need to store your actual user or product data aside from an id.
-All you have to do to get started is:
+It does not need to store any meta data of the user or product aside from an id.
+To get started:

 #### Install Raccoon:
 ``` bash